As an Amazon Associate I earn from qualifying purchases.

 What To Look For In An Acid Reflux Baby Bottle

-When choosing an acid reflux bottle for your baby, be sure to look for features that help remove pockets of air.
+When choosing a bottle for your baby, be sure to look for features that help remove pockets of air as this an important way of reducing acid reflux.
 Some bottles are angled, allowing air to flow through the bottle freely.
 Other bottles have vent systems to encourage airflow.

 Some manufacturers have started including a positive pressure flow to keep air out.
 The pressure is meant to simulate the act of breastfeeding.